Answered By: Kali Van Nimwegen

 Option 3: Remote Computing (Free!)

-You can access a number of programs using Close2Home.
+You can access several programs using Close2Home.

 To access this service, just visit the Close2Home website.
 You can search for available software or click on the Software List to see all of the options, including Creative Cloud.
-See this FAQ about using Close2Home for more details.

 Adobe Alternatives